 - Explosives Inspectorate update - Alex Mandl (PDF, 1.75MB)

-Safety management tools
+Safety tools and guides

 SafeGuard is a safety and health management system and audit tool for the Queensland mining and quarrying industries.
 SafeGuard will help assess your operation's safety and health management system, measure its performance and ensure continuous improvement.